-To reduce risk I prefer to stick with big companies.
-They’re generally safer than smaller ones and less volatile, and if you can value them consistently you can still get solid returns by occasionally buying low and selling high.
+To reduce risk, I prefer to stick with big companies.
+They’re generally safer than smaller ones and less volatile, and if you can value them consistently, you can still get solid returns by occasionally buying low and selling high.

 Associated British Foods is definitely big, with a market cap of more than £20 billion and a FTSE 100 listing.

-Is also seems to be prudent, with borrowings of just over £1 billion, which is only about one times current operating profits.
+It also seems to be prudent, with borrowings of just over £1 billion, which is only about one times current operating profits.

 And it’s quite international too, generating just 43% of revenues from within the UK.

-Overall then it appears to be a great business, growing quickly and consistently.
+Overall it appears to be a great business, growing quickly and consistently.
 It’s diverse, both operationally and geographically and doesn’t carry much debt.